SurveyCompo/surveycompo-doc/docs/customization/theme.md

 SurveyCompo also provides a Theme Editor tool that allows you to visually customize the theme of your survey.
 This tool provides a user-friendly interface that lets you adjust the colors, radius, and font settings of your survey.
 Once you've customized the theme to your liking, you can apply it to your survey.

-To access the Theme Editor, click on the 'Theme Editor' icon button in the top-right corner of the survey builder.
+To access the Theme Editor, click on the 'Theme Editor' icon button in the top-right corner of the survey JSON Editor or click on the theme icon next to the Survey node in the Visual Editor.
 The Theme Maker will open in a new window, allowing you to customize the theme of your survey.
 Once you've made your changes, click the 'Apply' button to apply the theme to your survey.

 ![Customization - Theme Editor](../assets/images/customize-theme-editor.png){: .small .embedded}